Counting thin subgraphs via packings faster than meet-in-the-middle time: The linear system

 Let us recall that the universe $U$ has $n$ elements.
 For nonnegative integers $i$ and $j$, let us define the Vandermonde matrix $V=(v_{ij})$ by setting

-{\em Remark.} We recall from basic linear algebra that any square submatrix of a Vandermonde matrix over the integers has nonzero determinant \footnote{Strictly speaking, this requires the interpretation that $0^i=1$ for $i=0$ and $0^i=0$ for $i\geq 1$ in \eqref{eq:v} to guard against the degenerate case $2j=n$.} over the integers.
+{\em Remark.} We recall from basic linear algebra that any $d\times d$ submatrix of a $d\times e$ Vandermonde matrix with entries $z_j^i$ for $i=0,1,\ldots,d-1$ and $j=0,1,\ldots,e-1$ has nonzero determinant if the values $z_j$ are pairwise distinct.
 This makes a Vandermonde matrix particularly well-suited for building systems of independent equations from multiple families of equations.